ElianCodes/ElianCodes-frontend/src/content/blog/24-02-09-2023-a-year-in-review.md

 *April*

 This thing changed my life.
 And I’m pretty sure it changed the course of my career as well.
 After some core members weren't able to get their visas in time to come to Europe from America, I got the chance to join the Astro Offsite in Copenhagen.
-An amazing experience is the most I can say.
+It was an amazing experience.

 I got to meet almost all of Astro core, each one of them being amazing humans and put so much effort into including me in their activities and making sure I felt at home with them.